 Is it possible to find Thai this good in Mexico?!
 We read some great reviews and heard rumors that the chef is Thai himself (true), so after walking past we decided it was worth a shot.
-The dishes were flavorful, fresh, and true to form.
+The dishes were flavorful, fresh, and true to form, an absolute must for your list of Playa del Carmen restaurants.
 We enjoyed their sampler appetizer including chicken satay (pictured above), pad thai, and yellow coconut curry.
 Gluay Maai Thai- 5th Ave and 38th Street

 2. La Cueva del Chango

-Recommended by the owner of the condo we were staying at, yet another spot that we wished we had found on day one during our stay in Playa Del Carmen.
-This restaurant is absolutely gorgeous, situated beneath gigantic trees with bar and patio seating.
+Recommended by the owner of the condo we were staying at, yet another spot that we wished we had found on day one during our stay.
+This is one of our favorite Playa del Carmen restaurants because it is absolutely gorgeous, situated beneath gigantic trees with bar and patio seating.
 We loved their fresh fruit juices and selection of home made sweet breads.
 My pick: CHILAQUILES with eggs and salsa verde.
 If you haven’t had this Mexican dish before you need to try it.
 It isn’t the prettiest, but the flavor is unbeatable and will trump a plate of huevos rancheros anyday.
 Cody’s pick: fruit salad with yogurt and granola (highly recommend) and whole wheat french toast served with butter and home made plum marmalade.
 We inhaled these dishes and you will too.
 Tip: these guys also only take cash (what the heck).
 Worth it.
 La Cueva del Chango- 38th Street between 5th Ave and the Sea

 1. El Fogon

 Wonderful, glorious, El Fogon.
 Recommended by a cab driver this was 110% the best place we ate in Playa del Carmen.
 If there is one place you eat during your stay in Playa, THIS IS IT!!!
 The price is incredibly reasonable, the service is top notch (we fell in love with our server, Conchi), and the food is straight out of Mexican heaven.
 Authentic to the T and fresh as all get out.
 We went there a good 3 or 4 times and ordered guac, steak quesadillas, and tacos el pastor.
 Every.
 Flipping.
 Time.
 Tacos el pastor = spit roasted pork marinated in pineapples and chiles, served on the best corn tortillas you will have in your life.
 They have two locations in Playa are are packed from open to close.
-It’s warm and crowded but completely worth it for the best food you’ll have on your trip!
+It’s warm and crowded but completely worth it for the best food you’ll among other Playa del Carmen restaurants!
 El Fogon- 6th street and 30th Ave

 Greatest week in Playa Del Carmen with my partner in crime.
 Thankful for the laughs, tan lines, and the adventures we’ve yet to experience down the road.
 ILYTTMAB.